 Why this change is a big deal

 Web browsers, starting with Safari and Chrome, are moving toward completely blocking third-party cookies, which are a core component of third-party data collection.
 Cookies track users’ digital footprints and allow publishers and platforms to collect information about interactions with online content.
 Without these cookies, the kind of third-party data that’s been vacuumed up for ad targeting—pages visited, videos watched, products purchased, and more—won’t be available.

 Apple is moving in a similar direction with the iPhone. iOS 14.5 will require app developers to request that users who download their products give permission to be tracked.
 Industry observers expect no more than 25% of users to opt-in to tracking.
 Given the ubiquity of iPhones, potential audience numbers for third-party targeted ads will go down.

 The march toward greater user privacy presents a challenge for marketers: When third-party data can’t deliver the targeting needed, what are the alternatives?
 There are options including contextual and geographic-based targeting, but the highest priorities should focus on first-party data collection, protection, and use.
 Collecting first-party data, not only from the first touch with a lead, but throughout the customer lifecycle; managing and storing it safely and accessibly; developing trusted networks of first-party data partners; and having strategies to leverage it effectively will provide a competitive advantage when the cookie finally crumbles.

 Want to learn more about adapting to accelerating changes in online marketing?
-Join us for Privacy and the Post-Cookie Future of Marketing, a webinar addressing key questions about privacy and a new era of online marketing.
+Check out Privacy and the Post-Cookie Future of Marketing, a webinar addressing key questions about privacy and a new era of online marketing.